andrelkj/NLW-2023---Trilha-Explorer/README.md

 celular.cor // black
 celular.ligar() // execute function
 ```

+**Obs.:** everything that is before . is an object.
+Celular, in the example above, is the object.

 ## 5.6.
 DOM

 Document Object Model is resposible for modeling all our HTML elements to JS objects.

 ### 5.6.1.
 Document

 We can manage and control the page and all HTML documents though JavaScript's object - document.

 ```JS